Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Introduction

 \begin{enumerate}[itemsep=1.5pt,topsep=2pt,listparindent=2pt,leftmargin=20pt] \item Our first contribution is demonstrating that, unlike in offline learning, SGD noise does not provide any implicit bias advantage in a variety of practical online learning settings.
 This is presented in Section~\ref{sec:2}, which contains a systematic investigation of the effects of SGD noise in the online versus offline settings.
 Our analysis encompasses both vision (ResNet-18 on CIFAR-5m, ConvNext-T on ImageNet) and language tasks (GPT-2-small on C4),

 \item A second contribution is to propose and examine the ``golden path'' hypothesis in the context of online learning.
-In Section~\ref{sec:snaploss}, we provide evidence that SGD follows the trajectory of gradient flow by showing that the loss curves of high-noise SGD ``snap'' to those of low-noise SGD when the noise levels are equalized \item In Section~\ref{sec:pointwise}, we further substantiate the ``golden path'' hypothesis in \emph{function space}.
-We present evidence that models trained with varying levels of SGD noise learn the same functions, indicating that the differences in noise do not significantly impact the learned representations. \end{enumerate}
+In Section~\ref{sec:snaploss}, we provide evidence that SGD loss trajectories follow that of gradient descent by showing that the loss curves of high-noise SGD ``snap'' to those of low-noise SGD when the noise levels are equalized. \item In Section~\ref{sec:pointwise}, we further substantiate the ``golden path'' hypothesis in \emph{function space}.
+We present evidence that models trained with varying levels of SGD noise learn similar functions, indicating that the differences in noise do not significantly impact the learned representations. \end{enumerate}

-Overall, our work sheds new light on the roles of batch size and learning rate in online deep learning, showcasing that their benefits are merely computational.
-We also provide a pathway for a more unified understanding of training trajectories, by giving evidence that SGD takes noisy steps that approximate the ``golden path'' that is taken by gradient flow.
+Overall, our work sheds new light on the role of batch size in online deep learning, showcasing that its benefits are merely computational.
+We also provide a pathway for a more unified understanding of training trajectories, by giving evidence that SGD takes noisy steps that approximate the ``golden path'' taken by gradient descent.